-The Nominating / Corporate Governance Committee of the Board of Directors oversees the Company's environmental, social and governance (ESG) matters that are significant to the Company, Periodically, the Committee reviews the Company's ESG strategy, initiatives and policies and receives updates from the Group Vice President, Marketing and ESG Development, who oversees the Company's ESG initiatives.
-Also, environmental matters relevant to the Company's operations are the responsibility of the President and Chief Executive Officer, the Executive Vice President and Chief Operating Officer, and the Senior Vice President and Secretary.
+The Nominating / Corporate Governance Committee of the Board of Directors oversees the Company's environmental, social and governance (ESG) matters that are significant to the Company.
+Periodically, the Committee reviews the Company's ESG strategy, initiatives and policies and receives updates from the Group Vice President, Marketing and ESG Development, who oversees the Company's ESG initiatives.
+Also, environmental matters relevant to the Company's operations are the responsibility of the President and Chief Executive Officer, the Executive Vice President and Chief Operating Officer, the Senior Vice President and Chief Financial Officer, and the Senior Vice President, Chief Legal Officer and Secretary.

-Trex Residential's proprietary, eco-friendly processing method minimizes greenhouse gas emissions, and our bi-coastal factories reduce fuel consumption and CO2 emissions.
+Trex Residential's proprietary, eco-friendly processing method minimizes greenhouse gas emissions, and our bi-coastal factories reduce fuel consumption and CO_2 emissions.
 We strive to reduce energy use and associated greenhouse gas emissions in Trex manufacturing operations by designing our facilities to run efficiently.
 In addition, almost 100 percent of our factory runoff and refuse are recycled back into the manufacturing line.
 Any product that does not meet quality specifications is reprocessed, which eliminates the need for landfill.